Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Results

-As we explained above, our figure-of-merit in comparing survey (bandit) strategies is the smallest detectable tensor-to-scalar ratio $r$ at ``1-sigma'' confidence.
+As we explained above, our overall figure-of-merit in comparing adaptive survey strategies is the smallest detectable tensor-to-scalar ratio $r$ at ``1-sigma'' confidence.
 In Fig.~\ref{fig:figureofmerit}, we plot our results for the three experiments in Table~\ref{table:exppars}, for three scenarios: a pessimistic scenario with $10\%$ dust polarization fraction and no de-lensing, a conservative scenario with $3.6\%$ normalization and no de-lensing and an optimistic scenario with $3.6\%$ normalization and a $20\%$ lensing residual.
-In the pessimistic case, the Boltzmann method achieves the best results for all experiments (though it is very close to the UCB method).
-In the two other scenarios, UCB is the best performing method.
+In all cases, the UCB method achieves the best results for all experiments (though it is very close to the Boltzmann method in many instances).
 In the case of experiment 2 in the conservative scenario, even the best-case performance of the greedy method is inferior to the averages of the UCB method (and also $\epsilon$-greedy with $\epsilon=1$).
 This is because with this low-noise experiment, prolonging the integration, even over the cleanest patch, only goes so far and it is often preferable to spend equal time on the two (or more) cleanest patches.

 We see that the improvement on average when comparing to the greedy method ranges from $\sim25\%$ to $\sim70\%$ (and it goes without saying that it will only improve further if the observation is prolonged).
-Thus, adaptive survey strategies have great potential to improve the sensitivity in IGW searches.
+Thus, adaptive strategies have great potential to improve the sensitivity in IGW searches.